 The following generalist qualifications are currently available:

-- Certificate II in Government - includes competencies which lay a foundation for a career in the public sector.
-Suitable for trainees, administrative assistants and customer service officer roles.
+Certificate II in Government – includes generalist competencies which lay a foundation for a career in the public sector.
+Suitable for school based trainees, full time trainees, administrative assistants and customer service officer roles.

-- Certificate III in Government - includes entry level competencies for a career in the public sector.
-Suitable for customer service advisers, project support officers and executive assistant roles.
+Certificate III in Government – includes generalist entry level competencies for a career in the public administration.
+Suitable for full or part-time trainees, customer service advisers, administrative assistants, project support officers and executive assistant roles.
+In addition, this qualification also provides options of specialist streams in court services, border protection, protective security and personnel vetting.

-- Certificate IV in Government - includes competencies required for working with minimum supervision in the public sector.
-It is suitable for those working in an environment requiring multi-skilled personnel, including project officers and research officer roles.
+Certificate IV in Government - includes occupational specific competencies for those working in operational roles without supervision in the public sector.
+It is suitable for those working in an environment requiring multi-skilled personnel, including project officers, research officer roles.
+In addition to this generalist stream, the Certificate IV also provides specialist streams in human resources management, land administration, injury claims administration, injury rehabilitation management, border protection and revenue administration.

-- Diploma of Government - includes competencies required for independent and self-directed work in the public sector.
-It is suitable for those working in an environment with a range of responsibilities, including program coordinators and consultant roles.
+Diploma of Government - includes competencies required for independent and self-directed work in the public sector, which may also include supervisory responsibilities.
+It is suitable for those working in an environment with responsibilities which are diverse in nature—rather than within a narrow specialisation—and who work in small or regionally based organisations.
+In addition, this generalist diploma offers a range of specialist streams which include, injury management, workplace inspection and policy development.

 Each qualification includes a number of compulsory and elective competencies.

-Follow these links to view samples of government qualifications:
+Follow these links to view samples of a few the generalist government qualifications:

 - Certificate II in Government